underscoreio/essential-slick/src/pages/basics.md

 ### Connecting to the Database

 We've written all of the code so far without connecting to the database.
 Now it's time to open a connection and run some SQL.
-We start by defining a `Database` object, which acts as a factory for opening connections and starting transactions:
+We start by defining a `Database` object, which acts as a factory for managing connections and transactions:

 ~~~ scala
 def db = Database.forConfig("chapter01")